-- 1 tsp. ground cumin
+- 1 teaspoon ground cumin

-- 1 tsp. salt
+- 1 teaspoon salt

-- 1 tsp. sugar
+- 1 teaspoon sugar (optional)

-- 1/4 tsp. black pepper
+- 1/4 teaspoon black pepper

-Pulse all ingredients together in a food processor or blender until smooth, or your desired consistency is reached.
+- Pulse all ingredients together in a food processor or blender until smooth, or your desired consistency is reached.
 Season with additional salt and pepper if needed.

-Serve immediately, or refrigerate in a sealed container for up to 3 days.
+- Serve immediately, or refrigerate in a sealed container for up to 3 days.

 - If you want it extra spicy, add in the entire jalapeño with seeds, or even add in two jalapeños.
 (Or if you want it less spicy, you can leave out the jalapeño seeds, or omit the jalapeño entirely.)